 User Reviews for Humalog KwikPen to treat Diabetes, Type 1

-Humalog KwikPen has an average rating of 3.4 out of 10 from a total of 8 ratings for the treatment of Diabetes, Type 1.
-13% of reviewers reported a positive effect, while 63% reported a negative effect.
+Humalog KwikPen has an average rating of 3.3 out of 10 from a total of 14 reviews for the treatment of Diabetes, Type 1.
+14% of reviewers reported a positive experience, while 64% reported a negative experience.